 Without your top stakeholders on board, the chances for your plan’s failure from the get-go far outweigh those for success.
 Getting the buy-in from your executive team and their on-going support is imperative to accomplishing your goals.

 So how do you go about that?
-Here are some key steps to consider to help get the outsourcing thumbs-up from your executive team and your project off to a solid start.
+Here are some key steps to consider to help get the IT or software outsourcing thumbs-up from your executive team and your project off to a solid start.

 - Think Like a Visionary